 The small town of Little Falls produced a big name in history, Charles A. Lindbergh.
 The famous aviator grew up in Little Falls and it’s the place he saw his first airplane.
 His upbringing on a small farm shaped his wild imagination and creativity which would lead him to be the first person to fly a solo nonstop flight across the Atlantic in 1927, in the famed Spirit of St. Louis.

 The Charles A. Lindbergh Historic Site and Charles A. Lindbergh State Park are located just outside of town.
 The historic site contains a museum about Lindbergh and the boyhood home of the famous aviator, while the state park encompasses the farmland owned by the Lindbergh family.
 There are hiking trails, a campground, and a picnic area.

 The main building is a museum dedicated to telling Lindbergh’s story, with several personal items from his childhood to his international road trips later in life, championing environmental causes.
 There are some interactive displays, such as a very fun flight simulator, and a short film about his life.
-Admission is US$8.
+Admission is US$8 (as of August 2015).
 The museum is open from Memorial Day to Labor Day.
 Hours are 10am to 5pm Thursday to Saturday and Sundays from noon to 5pm.
 It’s also open on Saturdays in May and September.

 A special part of the museum is an optional guided tour of Lindbergh’s boyhood home on the west bank of the Mississippi River, just steps from the museum.
 Tours run every 30 minutes and last about 45 minutes.